 Tour and Travel through Israel

+Tour members meet for our flight to Israel.
+After dinner is served, it’s time to sit back, relax, and enjoy the on-board entertainment to prepare for this exciting adventure of a lifetime.
 In Tel Aviv, we proceed through customs and security and meet our guide who assists us to our motor coach.
-We have a short drive to our hotel in the Netanya area in time for our special welcome dinner and overnight.
-This morning, we depart for the Galilee to visit Biblical sites at Caesarea Maritima, where Peter proclaimed the Good News to the Roman Centurion.
+We have a short drive to our hotel in Netanya in time for dinner and overnight.
+This morning, we depart for the Galilee to visit Biblical sites at Caesarea Maritima, where Peter proclaimed the Good News to the Roman Centurion (Acts 10).
 We also see Megiddo and Mt.
-Carmel.
+Carmel, where Elijah confronted the prophets of Baal (1 Kings 18).
 Time permitting, we’ll stop at the Druze Village for a short lunch break (not included).
-We continue to Nazareth and Cana.
-We drive to Nazareth to visit the “Nazareth Village” with detailed explanation of what life was like during the time of Jesus.
-We’ll arrive in Tiberias for dinner and overnight on the shore of the Sea of Galilee.
-There is nothing like watching a sunrise on the Sea of Galilee from our hotel.
+Then, we continue to Nazareth (Jesus’ childhood home).
+Finally, we arrive in Tiberias for dinner and overnight near the Sea of Galilee.
 After breakfast, we travel north to the Golan Heights for a beautiful view of northern Israel’s landscape.
-Then we will head to Caesarea Philippi.
-We embark on a short hike to Tel Dan to see the altar of Jeroboam.
-Our lunch stop includes the option of the special St. Peter’s Fish for those interested (not included).
-Afterwards, we make our way to the Mt. of Beatitudes, with time for reflection and worship.
-Then we visit Capernaum.
-Next, we board a replica wooden “Jesus Boat” for our boat ride on the Sea of Galilee.
+Then, we will head to Caesarea Philippi where Peter confessed, “You are the Messiah, the Son of the living God” (Matthew 16:13-16).
+We embark on a short hike to Tel Dan to see the altar of Jeroboam before heading to Gideon Springs.
+Next, we visit Beit Shean, one of the best-preserved Decapolis Roman cities.
+This is where King Saul and his sons’ bodies were hung from the city walls after being defeated by the Philistines (1 Samuel 31:10-12).
+Dinner and overnight are at our hotel near the Sea of Galilee.

 Wooden Boat Rides on the Sea of Galilee